ak8338/sudoku/README.md

 Figure 2.
 Output file format. n is an integer between 1 and 9.

 One sample input and sample output is included.

+How to run:
+Change the name of the input file in the main from ‘input’ to your desired input name.
+Run the program.
+The output text file will appear in the same directory, with a name ‘output’.